John-Paul Marks

-John-Paul ('JP') Marks (born 1979 or 1980) is a senior civil servant, currently the Chief Executive of HM Revenue & Customs.

-Prior to becoming the Chief Executive of HM Revenue & Customs, he served as the Permanent Secretary to the Scottish Government from 2022 to 2025.
+John-Paul ('JP') Marks CB (born 1979 or 1980) is a British senior civil servant who is currently serving as the Chief Executive of HM Revenue & Customs since 5 April 2025.
+He previously served as Permanent Secretary to the Scottish Government from 2022 until 2025.
 From 2019 to 2022, he worked in the UK Government's Department for Work and Pensions, serving as the Director General for Work and Health Services and from 2018 to 2019 he was the Director General for Universal Credit Operations.

 Early life

 John-Paul Marks was born in Jersey in the Channel Islands.
 The son of Susan Marks and Dr Michael Marks, he attended the Victoria College.
 He studied at Cambridge University from 1999 to 2002 and earned a MA in social and political science.
 He attended Boston University, graduating in 2003 with an MA in international relations.

 Career

 Civil service

 Marks joined the UK civil service in 2004.
 In HM Treasury, he served as the Speechwriter to the Chief Secretary to the Treasury.
 Marks spent much of his career before the Scottish Government at the Department for Work and Pensions, latterly as Director General.
 He served as Principal Private Secretary to Yvette Cooper and Iain Duncan Smith, and was Private Secretary to Mike O'Brien among other roles.